Image ALT {ALT}

 • improving immunity

 • improving digestion.
-Ghee is good in high stomach acidity (you should eat one teaspoon of Ghee before and after a meal
+Ghee is good for high stomach acidity (you should eat one teaspoon of Ghee before and after a meal

 • the normalization of metabolic processes